-4.33 Outside Use of Organization-Provided Equipment
+4.22 Outside Use of organization-Provided Equipment

-Some employees use Organization-provided equipment outside of the standard work environment as a regular part of their job.
-If you use Organization-provided equipment, you are responsible for:
+Some employees use organization-provided equipment outside of the standard work environment as a regular part of their job.
+Employees who use organization-provided equipment are responsible for:

-- Ensuring the equipment is properly maintained and that only Organization authorized personnel performs all maintenance or repairs to the equipment. - Ensuring that Organization equipment is not used in an unauthorized manner.
-You are the only one authorized to use the equipment.
-Third parties are not authorized to use your equipment unless approved, in advance, by senior management. - Taking adequate safeguards to avoid loss, damage, or theft.
-If loss, damage, or theft occurs and it is determined to have occurred due to your negligence, the Organization may take corrective action.
-Employees can be held financially responsible for the replacement cost of any item of organization property that is lost or damaged as a result of their gross negligence, willful misconduct, or dishonesty. - Immediately reporting to your supervisor all incidents of loss, damage, or theft including a written account describing the events surrounding the incident.
-If necessary, a police report must be filed. - Immediately returning all Organization-provided equipment when you transfer, are reassigned, or terminate employment.
+- Ensuring the equipment is properly maintained and that only organization authorized personnel perform all maintenance or repairs to the equipment; - Ensuring that organization equipment is not used in an unauthorized manner.
+The employee is the only one authorized to use the equipment.
+Third parties are not authorized to use the equipment unless approved, in advance, by senior management; - Taking adequate safeguards to avoid loss, damage, or theft.
+If loss, damage, or theft occurs and it is determined to have occurred due to negligence, the organization may take corrective action.
+Employees can be held financially responsible for the replacement cost of any item of organization property that is lost or damaged as a result of their gross negligence, willful misconduct, or dishonesty; - Immediately reporting to supervisor all incidents of loss, damage, or theft including a written account describing the events surrounding the incident.
+If necessary, a police report must be filed; and - Immediately returning all organization-provided equipment when the employee transfer, are reassigned, or terminate employment.